michalmalinowski87/photo/docs/arch.md

-# PhotoHub Architecture
+# PhotoCloud Architecture

 ## Overview

-PhotoHub is a serverless SaaS platform for photographers to create secure private galleries with client selection and final delivery.
+PhotoCloud is a serverless SaaS platform for photographers to create secure private galleries with client selection and final delivery.
 Built on AWS using CDK v2 for infrastructure as code.

 ## Architecture Components